Keeping and publishing final data

 Get help publishing your data sets and linking them to your publications

-Get help with publishing your datasets and linking them to your publications You can choose or be required to publish your data.
-Data Management Support offers several publishing services (see 'Publishing your dataset in a repository'), making use of the infrastructure of DANS and 4TU.Centre for Research Data.
-We then make the datasets visible in Staff Publications and link them to the appropriate publications.
+You can choose or be required to publish your data.
+The Data Desk offers several publishing services (see 'Publishing, registering and linking your data set'), making use of the infrastructure of DANS-EASY, 4TU.ResearchData and Zenodo.
+We then make the data sets visible in Research@WUR and link them to the appropriate publications.

 Check the data policy of your chair group to see whether any specific arrangements have been made for keeping your data after your research project ends.
-Following WUR’s research data policy, any datasets underlying research data should be archived in a repository.
+Following WUR’s research data policy, any data sets underlying research data should be archived in a repository.

-WUR’s research data policy stipulates that you should archive datasets in a repository if these datasets underlie any publications.
-The policy gives various archiving options for these, such as the national data centres DANS-EASY and 4TU Centre for Research Data.
-Visit our pages on data repositories and on the data archiving policy for more information.
+WUR’s research data policy stipulates that you should archive data sets in a repository if these data sets underlie any publications.
+The policy gives various archiving options for these, such as the national data repositories DANS-EASY and 4TU.ResearchData.
+Visit the pages ‘Publishing, registering and linking your data set’ and ‘Data archiving after research’ for more information.